Brexit frequently asked questions

-Answer: We do not expect fuel shortages in Dorset as a result of a no-deal Brexit.
+Answer: We do not expect fuel shortages in Dorset as a result of a no deal being agreed.

 Government contingency plans are in place to help ensure fuel reaches forecourts.
 We are confident that Dorset Council has robust business continuity plans in place to ensure essential services can still be delivered to the most vulnerable people in our communities.

 Question: What about waste and recycling collections and household recycling centres (HRCs)?

 Answer: No disruption to domestic or business waste collection is expected, and Dorset Waste Partnership will continue to operate as normal, as will our HRCs.
 If we do experience any issues, we will tell residents and businesses through our website, social media channels, e-newsletters and via local radio and newspapers.

 Answer: We do not expect any overall shortages in food.
 In the event of a no deal being agreed, there might be some short-term disruption of some foods, especially those with a short shelf-life.